 Contributions to your RRSP reduce your taxable income in the year they are made, potentially lowering your immediate tax liability.
 However, withdrawals from an RRSP during retirement are added to your income and taxed at your marginal tax rate.

-• Home Buyers’ Plan (HBP): This allows first-time homebuyers to withdraw up to $35,000 to purchase or build a home.
-The withdrawn amount is tax-free but must be repaid to the RRSP over 15 years.
+• Home Buyers’ Plan (HBP): First-time home buyers can withdraw up to $35,000, tax-free to buy or build a home.
+The amount received is tax-free, but you have 15 years to repay the RRSP.

-• Lifelong Learning Plan (LLP): You can withdraw up to $20,000 for education costs.
-These withdrawals are tax-free but must be repaid over ten years.
+• Lifelong Learning Plan (LLP): You can take out up to $20,000 for educational expenses.
+These withdrawals are tax-free but must be repaid over a 10-year period.

 The above information is only meant to be informative.
 It comes from Canadian LIC’s own opinions, which can change at any time.
 This material is not meant to be financial or legal advice, and it should not be interpreted as such.
 If someone decides to act on the information on this page, Canadian LIC is not responsible for what happens.
 Every attempt is made to provide accurate and up-to-date information on Canadian LIC.
 Some of the terms, conditions, limitations, exclusions, termination, and other parts of the policies mentioned above may not be included, which may be important to the policy choice.
 For full details, please refer to the actual policy documents.
 If there is any disagreement, the language in the actual policy documents will be used.
 All rights reserved.